 Cross-resistance is more likely to happen in some classes than others.
 For example, resistance to the NRTI Retrovir also causes resistance to many other NRTIs.
-Resistance to one NNRTI also leads to resistance to most other NNRTIs.
+Resistance to one NNRTI drug also leads to resistance to most other NNRTIs.
 This may limit your choices when it is time to pick a new combination of HIV drugs.

 If you are starting a treatment regimen (combination of HIV medications) for the first time, it is important to ask your health care provider about additional options in case the current regimen does not work for you.
-Thinking ahead will help to ensure that you have several good drug choices in the future.
+Thinking ahead will help ensure that you have several good drug choices in the future.
 This is called sequencing treatment.

 Resistance is common and can be transmitted with the virus.
-The World Health Organization (WHO) reported in 2012 that an estimated 10 to 17 percent of people who newly acquired HIV and live in the US, Europe, Australia, and Japan acquired strains of the virus that are resistant to at least one HIV medication.
 This means that some people who just acquired HIV and have never taken any HIV medications already have drug-resistant HIV and therefore fewer HIV treatments to choose from.
 People living with HIV who have already received HIV treatment are even more likely to have resistant virus and fewer drug choices.

-The best way to tell if you have drug resistance is to have regular viral load tests.
+The best way to tell if you have drug resistance is to have regular viral load tests and resistance testing.
 If your HIV drugs are working well to control your virus, your viral load should be "undetectable" – so low that the test cannot detect any virus in your blood.
 If you are taking HIV drugs and your viral load does not become undetectable or goes up after you have been taking the drugs for a while, your virus may have developed drug resistance.